azzajess/OSMC-LEDFX-WLED/README.md

 Extra Optimisations?
 * I reduced the resolution of OSMC to 720 for testing purposes
 * I lowered the GPU memory in My OSMC/Pi-Config to 64MB since I won't be using a display.
 Even at 64MB it was usable so this would mostly affect video content?
+NOTE: changing vram to 64MB causes the PLEX addon not to work.
+It must be at least 128MB, to sign in at least...
 * Not sure if any of this makes a difference considering that that OSMC + LEDFX is CPU intensive.